UdonK1ng/DSC180AB-Solar/README.md

 experiments so we can learn which factors significantly impact film degradation and how to optimize cell production for longer durability.
 # Data Description
+  The data
 # Methods
+Image Processing:
+We are measuring the color change from black to yellow, where yellow is completely degraded.
+Here is a timelapse of the degredation process:

 # Results
 # Conclusion